parents who don't love their child

 5 Damaging Effects of Parents Who Don’t Love Their Child

-A friend of mine was meeting his future in-laws for the first time.
-He got into a long discussion with his girlfriend’s dad about his upbringing.
-Her dad had been in boarding school from the time he was in sixth grade and attended camps each summer.
-My friend was impressed and remarked that it sounded like his parents wanted the best for him.
-With a pained look on his face, his girlfriend’s father said, “I don’t think you love your kid if you send him away like that.”
+Long ago, a friend of mine met his future wife’s parents for the first time and got into a long discussion with her dad about his upbringing.
+It turned out that he had gone to boarding school from the time he was in sixth grade and attended camps each summer.
+My friend was impressed and remarked that it sounded like this man’s parents wanted the best for him.
+With a pained look on his face, the older man replied, “I don’t think you love your kid if you send him away like that.”

-My friend’s girlfriend was floored.
-She had no idea her father felt unloved by his parents.
-But as she thought about it, a number of things started to make sense.
-Her father was an alcoholic and at times acted erratically.
-Kids who don’t feel loved by their parents grow up with a hurt that is detrimental to their lives and relationships.
-Here are 5 damaging effects of parents who don’t love their child.
+When my friend turned to his girlfriend and saw her face, he realized she was clearly floored by what her dad had said.
+She had no idea that he felt unloved by his parents.
+But later, as she thought about it, a number of things started to make sense.
+Her father was an alcoholic and, at times, acted erratically.
+Was that a result of not feeling loved enough as a child?
+Kids who don’t feel loved by their parents tend to grow up with a hurt that is detrimental to their lives and relationships.
+As dads, we should be aware of these 5 damaging effects of parents who don’t love their child.

 1. Insecurity